ysun155/spatial-temporal-data-science-research/README.md

-This is my repository for UCI Summer Research.
+This is my repository for ongoing UCI Summer Research.

 Above is my data mining process for generating 360 degree Google Street View images, in order for image segmentation in next step.